instaloader/instaloader/docs/basic-usage.rst

 Instaloader supports the following targets:

 - ``profile``
-   Public profile, or private profile with :option:`--login`.
+   Posts from the feed of a public profile, or a private profile with :option:`--login`.
+   The current profile picture is also downloaded.
+   ``profile`` must be an instagram username.

    If an already-downloaded profile has been renamed, Instaloader automatically finds it by its unique ID and renames the folder accordingly.

-   Besides the profile's posts, its current profile picture is downloaded.
-For each profile you download,
+   The following options can be specified to instruct instaloader to download additional posts for each profile:

    - :option:`--stories`
-      instructs Instaloader to also **download the user's stories**,
+      Downloads current stories from the profile (requires :option:`--login`)

    - :option:`--highlights`
-      to **download the highlights of that profile**,
+      Downloads highlights of the profile (requires :option:`--login`)

    - :option:`--tagged`
-      to **download posts where the user is tagged**, and
+      Downloads posts where the specified profile is tagged

-   - :option:`--igtv`
-      to **download IGTV videos**.

 - ``"#hashtag"``
    Posts with a certain **hashtag** (the quotes are usually necessary).